NamelessCT/NL-X-Documentation/GettingStarted.md

 # How To Set Up
 - Download the NL Hybrid launcher from **discord.gg/namelessct**
 - Purchase premium (NL-X is currently included with NL Hybrid Premium)
+- Read and accept the EULA for NL Hybrid Premium, and NL-X
 - You can find your NLX script folder in C:\NLHybrid\NLX (Place any scripts created/downloaded in that folder), I have provided example scripts here: [https://github.com/NamelessCT/NL-X-Documentation/tree/main/ExampleScripts](https://github.com/NamelessCT/NL-X-Documentation/tree/main/ExampleScripts)
 - Go to the NL-X tab in the NL Hybrid launcher
 - Start Fortnite and attach it when you get to lobby